Sound of Silver: Reception

-Sound of Silver received widespread critical acclaim and holds a score of 86 out of 100 on the review aggregation website Metacritic, based on reviews from 41 critics, indicating "universal acclaim".
-The Guardians Dorian Lynskey singled out the "devastating emotional punch" of "Someone Great" and "All My Friends" for praise and described the album as "dance-rock for grown-ups: extraordinary."
-Andy Kellman of AllMusic felt that Sound of Silver, compared to LCD Soundsystem, was "less silly, funnier, less messy, sleeker, less rowdy, more fun, less distanced, more touching."
-Los Angeles Times critic Ann Powers wrote that Murphy "succeeds by stretching in two directions -- finding a new musical center, and showing his humanity beyond the laughs."
-Mark Pytlik of Pitchfork complimented Murphy's production sense and the album's "deep, spacious, and full-blooded" sound, concluding that "it's an absolute joy to listen to, for every possible reason, not the least of which is because, these days, those epiphanies feel like they're coming fewer and farther between."
+Sound of Silver received widespread critical acclaim and holds a score of 86 out of 100 on the review aggregation website Metacritic, based on 41 reviews, signifying "universal acclaim."

+Dorian Lynskey of The Guardian praised the "devastating emotional punch" of "Someone Great" and "All My Friends," describing the album as "dance-rock for grown-ups: extraordinary."
+Andy Kellman of AllMusic noted that Sound of Silver, compared to LCD Soundsystem, was "less silly, funnier, less messy, sleeker, less rowdy, more fun, less distanced, more touching."

+Ann Powers of the Los Angeles Times wrote that Murphy "succeeds by stretching in two directions—finding a new musical center and showing his humanity beyond the laughs."
+Mark Pytlik of Pitchfork commended Murphy's production expertise and the album's "deep, spacious, and full-blooded" sound, concluding, "It's an absolute joy to listen to, for every possible reason, not the least of which is because, these days, those epiphanies feel like they're coming fewer and farther between."

-Tim Jonze of NME wrote that while "Murphy's wise enough never to let his showing off spoil the fun, he can't avoid investing these songs with heart and soul ... that's what'll keep you hooked long after the beats have worn you out".
-Uncuts John Mulvey stated that "Murphy's talent is to proudly flaunt his influences, and to mix them up with belligerence, an exhilarating grasp of rock and dance dynamics, and a powerfully snarky sense of humour."
-Robert Christgau, writing in MSN Music, remarked that the album contained "one song so irresistible it makes you think the other tracks are songs too, which sometimes they are," later assigning it a two-star honorable mention rating.
+Tim Jonze of NME wrote that while "Murphy's wise enough never to let his showing off spoil the fun, he can't avoid investing these songs with heart and soul ... that's what'll keep you hooked long after the beats have worn you out."

+John Mulvey of Uncut stated, "Murphy's talent is to proudly flaunt his influences, and to mix them up with belligerence, an exhilarating grasp of rock and dance dynamics, and a powerfully snarky sense of humor."

+Robert Christgau, writing for MSN Music, remarked that the album featured "one song so irresistible it makes you think the other tracks are songs too, which sometimes they are."
+He later awarded it a two-star honorable mention rating.

-By the end of 2007, it was ranked by Metacritic as the tenth best-reviewed album of the year.
+By the end of 2007, Sound of Silver was ranked by Metacritic as the tenth best-reviewed album of the year.

 Commercial

-James Murphy stated that he would like the album to be in the top 40 on the U.S. Billboard Charts.
+James Murphy stated that he wanted the album to be in the top 40 on the U.S. Billboard charts.
 It debuted on the Billboard 200 at number 46.
-As of January 2016, the album has sold about 225,000 copies in United States, according to Nielsen SoundScan.
-About 123,000 of those are physical copies, and about 101,000 of those are digital copies.
+As of January 2016, the album had sold approximately 225,000 copies in the United States, according to Nielsen SoundScan.
+Of those, around 123,000 were physical copies, and about 101,000 were digital copies.
 The album reached number 28 on the UK charts.